 U.S. Geographic Mobility Demographics and Statistics

-The American Community Survey (ACS), conducted by the U.S. Census Bureau, publishes detailed estimates on geographic mobility each year.
+The American Community Survey (ACS), conducted by the U.S. Census Bureau, publishes detailed estimates on the United States' population's geographic mobility each year.
 Mobility measures key components of migration patterns: how many people have moved to new homes in the past year, and from where, broken down further by demographics and other characteristics.

 Unlike the Census, which is an exact count of people and households every ten years, ACS statistics are estimated based on a representative survey sample.
 The ACS asks two questions about migration and geographic mobility.
 The population question asks about the household’s residence one year ago.
 The housing question asks for the year that the household moved into the housing unit.